 and later normalized to sum up to 1.
 This weight encourages the model to pay more attention to optimizing accuracy and stability of the short-range forecasts, while maintaining a reasonable level of awareness of the quality of long-range ones.
 The stability multiplier $\lambda$ is set to $0.5$.

 Since the setup of the differentiable model as well as the entire forecast generating process are implemented with PyTorch, the whole process is differentiable.
-We backpropagate to compute the gradient of the loss function $\nabla_{\phi, \Phi} S_{AC}(F|Z)$ where $\phi, \Phi$ refer to all of the autoregressive coefficients.
-We employed the AdamW optimizer with an initial learning rate of 0.05.
-A ReduceLROnPlateau scheduler was employed to reduce the learning rate by a factor of 0.5 when the loss plateaus for 10 consecutive epochs.
+We backpropagate to compute the gradient of the loss function $\nabla_{\phi, \Phi} S_{AC}(F|Z)$, where $\phi, \Phi$ refer to all of the autoregressive coefficients.
+We employed the AdamW optimizer with an initial learning rate of 0.001.
+A ReduceLROnPlateau scheduler was employed to reduce the learning rate by a factor of 0.5 when the loss plateaus for 100 consecutive epochs.
+Training runs for a minimum of 500 epochs and a maximum of 2000 epochs and terminates early if the convergence criterion is met.
 We set the seed for PyTorch and Numpy operations to 42 for reproducibility.